-Foot traffic analytics offer unique, versatile and comprehensive insight into the data that influences today's important business decisions.
-Many organizations heavily monitor foot traffic to gain insight into human mobility patterns, using the data to inform the selection or deselection of their next retail or business location.
+Foot traffic analytics offer unique, versatile, and comprehensive insights into the data that influence today's critical business decisions.
+By monitoring foot traffic, organizations gain insight into consumer mobility patterns, which are crucial in selecting or deselecting their next retail or business location.

-Today’s foot traffic analysis employs a variety of methods to understand the truth of a physical location.
-Ground truth data refers to any information that is ascertained by direct observation, as opposed to inference.
+Today’s foot traffic analysis employs a variety of methods to understand the value of a physical location.
+Ground truth data is a key term that refers to any information that is ascertained by direct observation, as opposed to inference.
 The ground truth of a business site, for example, is measured as a target variable and harnessed as trusted information to investigate how valid and accurate other data sources are.

 Customer visit patterns can be analyzed over a specific period of time to understand how your target audience interacts with a location on a daily, weekly or monthly basis.

-Combined or harnessed individually, these datasets can measure the success or gauge the future opportunity of a business over a targeted period of time.
-The numbers can drive decisions regarding inventory planning and staffing, as well as future growth opportunities.
+Combined or harnessed individually, foot traffic analytics can measure the success or gauge the future opportunity of a business over a targeted period of time.
+These numbers can drive decisions regarding inventory planning and staffing, as well as future growth opportunities.

-Does your visitation data show an influx of new business over the last quarter?
+Does your retail traffic analysis show an influx of new business over the last quarter?
 Has your customer base dwindled as compared to the same period of time last year?
 This actionable insight helps you better understand external factors, inform business decisions, and gain customer insight.

 Let’s examine how businesses can deploy foot traffic analysis strategies to measure success.

-This Unacast Tableau Workbook was used to analyze the foot traffic data of convenience stores across the country in order to determine who would be crowned king of road-trip pit stops.
-Beyond traffic, the workbook also examined the visit duration for each of the major retailers, to gain insight into which brands were able to lean into the grocery store market, signified by longer shopping trips.
+We analyzed the foot traffic data of convenience stores across the country in order to determine who would be crowned king of road-trip pit stops.
+Beyond traffic, we also examined the visit duration for each of the major retailers, to gain insight into which brands were able to lean into the grocery store market, signified by longer shopping trips.

 The data revealed not only the visitation champion, but also offered precise insights into a vulnerability that could offer future success.
 On a regional level, convenience brands like 7-Eleven and Circle K owned large shares of their market with no real competition.
 In terms of visit duration, Circle K could identify an opportunity to market themselves along the lines of a grocery store, as their average customer stay was longest, at around 20 minutes.